Close your pool right in the fall to have a great spring!

 Tip 2: Backwash Regularly

-Many pool owners start the season off by backwashing their filters once per week.
-As the season progresses, they often aren’t as dedicated to it.
-Your filter plays an essential role in the continued enjoyment of your pool, and proper backwashing can reduce your pool maintenance costs in the long run.
-Some reasons you should backwash regularly include the following.
+Many pool owners begin each swim season backwashing filters once per week, but frequency often fades as the summer progresses.
+Your filter plays an essential role in the continued enjoyment of your pool.
+Proper backwashing can reduce pool maintenance costs in the long run and encourage a healthy pool experience.

-• Efficiency: A clean filter is more effective at trapping debris.
-A clogged filter can’t perform efficiently, putting more strain on your pool pump and reducing its lifespan.
+Efficiency: A clean filter is more effective at trapping debris.
+A clogged filter cannot perform efficiently, putting more strain on your pool pump and reducing the equipment’s service lifespan.

-• Water Quality: Regular backwashing helps maintain clear and sanitary pool water.
-A dirty filter can harbor bacteria and allow more contaminants to circulate into the pool.
+Water Quality: Frequent backwashing helps maintain clear and sanitary pool water.
+A dirty filter can harbor bacteria and allow more contaminants to circulate through the pool.

 Tip 3: Keep Up Your Water Level

 Maintaining the water level at the midpoint of the skimmer opening allows your pool’s systems to operate correctly.
-The skimmer is designed to pull debris from the pool’s surface before it sinks to the bottom of the pool, becoming harder to remove.
+The skimmer pulls debris from the pool’s surface before it sinks to the bottom of the pool, where it becomes harder to remove.
 If the water level is too high, the skimmer door may not work correctly, reducing its efficiency at collecting surface debris.
 If the water is too low, the skimmer may suck in air, which can lead to airlocks or damage the pool pump by causing it to run dry.

-The proper water level also provides balanced circulation.
+A proper water level also promotes balanced circulation.
 The pool pump must pull water through the skimmer for filtration and chemical treatment.
-Maintaining the correct level helps ensure that the water circulates properly, distributes chemicals evenly, and keeps the temperature consistent throughout.
+Maintaining the correct water level helps ensure water circulates, distributes chemicals evenly, and keeps the temperature consistent.

 Good Chemicals for Fiberglass Pools

-1. pH Balancers: Keeping the pH level between 7.2 and 7.4 is crucial.
-To maintain this balance, use pH increasers (soda ash) or decreasers (muriatic acid or sodium bisulfate) are acceptable.
+pH Balancers: Keeping the pH level between 7.2 and 7.4 is crucial.
+To maintain this balance, use pH increasers (soda ash) or decreasers (muriatic acid or sodium bisulfate).

-1. Alkalinity Increasers: Baking soda (sodium bicarbonate) is commonly used to maintain total alkalinity, which should be kept between 80 and 120 ppm (parts per million) to stabilize pH levels.
+Alkalinity Increasers: Baking soda (sodium bicarbonate) can help keep total alkalinity between 80 and 120 ppm to stabilize pH levels.

-1. Chlorine: Keep total chlorine at 1 to 3 ppm.
-When your water is balanced to LSI, you will need less chlorine.
-High chlorine levels can damage the gelcoat finish over time.
+Most Chlorine Types: Keep total chlorine at 1 to 3 ppm.
+When your water’s chemistry is in LSI balance, you will need less chlorine.
+High chlorine levels (more than 5 ppm) can damage the gelcoat finish.

 Harmful Chemicals for Fiberglass Pools

-1. Avoid “shocking” the pool with high doses of chlorine, especially if not diluted properly, as it can lead to discoloration and damage to the fiberglass surface.
+High-Strength Chlorine: Avoid “shocking” the pool with high doses of chlorine, which can lead to discoloration and damage to the fiberglass surface.

-1. Copper-based algaecides can stain fiberglass surfaces, leading to blue-green stains that are difficult to remove.
+Copper-Based Algaecides: Avoid algaecides that contain copper, as they can damage fiberglass surfaces with blue-green stains that are difficult to remove.

 Good Tools for Fiberglass Pools

-1. Manual or Automatic Cleaners: Ensure that any automatic pool cleaner is suitable for fiberglass pools, typically those that do not require connection to the pool’s filtration system and operate gently.
+Manual or Automatic Cleaners: Ensure your automatic pool cleaner is suitable for fiberglass pools.

-1. Never use wire brushes or abrasive tools, as they can scratch and damage the gelcoat finish.
+Wire Brushes: Never use wire brushes or abrasive tools, which can scratch and damage the gelcoat finish.